-3 quick learnings
+3 quick insights

-- Acceleration: Ai algorithms can accelerate (from weeks down to hours) labor-intensive scenario analyses.
+- Acceleration: AI algorithms can accelerate (from weeks down to hours) labor-intensive scenario analyses.

-- Cascade: The cascaded approach, where man and machine take alternating turns, leads to faster results which are also recognized and trusted by our engineers.
+- Cascade: The cascaded approach, where man and machine take alternating turns, leads to faster results that are also recognized and trusted by our engineers.
 The AI algorithms have assisted the Bluecrux engineers in achieving more accurate and faster manufacturing and distribution footprint results for their customers.

 What input parameters matter most?

-Step 1: 5 regression models
+Step 1: Five regression models

 - Neural Network